patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/data-input/data-input.md

 <img src="./img/checkbox-select.png" alt="Example of checkbox select in a toolbar" width="585"/>

 ### Multiple select
 Multiple select lists allow users to select one or more options from a list, with the selected options marked with a blue check.
 It differs from the checkbox select in that each option selected by the user appears in the top display area as chips.
-Once the number of selections reaches a certain number (which you can decide on), the regular chips will be replaced by a gray chip indicating how many more items were selected (for example, 1 more).
+Once the number of selections reaches a certain number (the default is 3, but you may choose to change this based on your use case), the regular chips will be replaced by a gray chip indicating how many more items were selected (for example, 1 more).

 <img src="./img/selectlist-multi.png" alt="Example of multiple select list" width="585"/>